 If you have worked with IEC 62304, you have (probably) also faced the challenge of assigning Software Safety Classifications to the Software Items.
 It has to do with associating a risk level to your software items in order to assess how careful you need to be when you document, develop and test them.

 When a software designer/architect constructs the software architecture needed for IEC 62304, there are lots of approaches to choose from.
 The norm is explicitly ambiguous on this point.
 In short, it is up to you to pick an approach.
-It is however not uncommon for the software designer to use established modelling techniques such as UML, Object-oriented design, multi-layered design, SAAS etc. which in most cases results in number of boxes (the software items) with names like:
+It is however not uncommon for the software designer to use established modeling techniques such as UML, Object-oriented design, multi-layered design, SAAS, etc. which in most cases results in a number of boxes (the software items) with names like:

 - User Interface

 So are we supposed to perform a risk assessment of these boxes now?

 What strikes you immediately is the insight that these boxes in themselves do not "have" risk.
 Why?
 Because we have not defined the context in which they are used.
 Software risk emanates from how we use the software i.e. in which functional aspect we use the software items.

 The guys of Certified Compliance Solution have solved this in a really neat way using what they call "The Matrix Model for Software Safety Classification".
 It is well summarized in the picture below.

 The CCE people have correctly identified that functional flows cut across the software architecture.